Home |

 The Diocese requests couples to give

 Fr.
-Kevan at least 6 months notice,
+Sean at least 6 months notice,

 especially if they intend to be married